Malaysian Malays: History

-The Islamic faith arrived on the shores of Malay peninsula from around the 12th century.
+The Islamic faith arrived on the shores of the Malay Peninsula from around the 12th century.
 The earliest archaeological evidence of Islam is the Terengganu Inscription Stone dating from the 14th century.
 By the 15th century, the Melaka Sultanate, whose hegemony reached over much of the western Malay Archipelago, had become the centre of Islamisation in the east.
 Islamisation developed an ethnoreligious identity in Melaka with the term 'Melayu' then, begins to appear as interchangeable with Melakans, especially in describing the cultural preferences of the Melakans as against the foreigners.
 It is generally believed that Malayisation intensified within Strait of Malacca region following the territorial and commercial expansion of the sultanate in the mid 15th century.
 In 1511, the Melakan capital fell into the hands of Portuguese conquistadors.
 However, the sultanate remained an institutional prototype: a paradigm of statecraft and a point of cultural reference for successor states like Johor, Perak and Pahang.
-In the same era, the sultanates of Kedah, Kelantan and Patani dominated the northern part of the Malay peninsula.
+In the same era, the sultanates of Kedah, Kelantan and Patani dominated the northern part of the Malay Peninsula.
 Across the South China Sea, the Bruneian Empire became the most powerful polity in Borneo and reached its golden age in the mid-16th century when it controlled land as far south as present day Kuching in Sarawak, north towards the Philippine Archipelago.
 By the 18th century, Minangkabau and Bugis settlers established the chiefdom of Negeri Sembilan and the sultanate of Selangor respectively.

-Historically, Malay states of the peninsular had a hostile relation with the Siamese.
+Historically, Malay states of the peninsula had hostile relations with the Siamese.
 Melaka herself fought two wars with the Siamese while northern Malay states came intermittently under Siamese dominance for centuries.
 From 1771, the Kingdom of Siam under the Chakri dynasty annexed both Patani and Kedah.
 Between 1808 and 1813, the Siamese partitioned Patani into smaller states while carving out Setul, Langu, Kubang Pasu and Perlis from Kedah in 1839.
 In 1786, the island of Penang was leased to East India Company by Kedah in exchange of military assistance against the Siamese.
 In 1819, the company also acquired Singapore from Johor Empire, later in 1824, Dutch Malacca from the Dutch, and followed by Dindings from Perak by 1874.
 All these trading posts officially known as Straits Settlements in 1826 and became the crown colony of British Empire in 1867.
 British intervention in the affairs of Malay states was formalised in 1895, when Malay rulers of Pahang, Selangor, Perak and Negeri Sembilan accepted British Residents and formed the Federated Malay States.
 In 1909, Kedah, Kelantan, Terengganu and Perlis were handed over by Siam to the British.
 These states along with Johor, later became known as Unfederated Malay States.
 During the World War II, all these British possessions and protectorates that collectively known as British Malaya were occupied by the Empire of Japan.